-- Allows you to understand the processes that have shaped the present pattern of continents and oceans and the formation of economic deposits of metals and energy resources.
+- Allows you to understand the processes that have shaped the present pattern of continents and oceans.

-- Helps you understand natural geological hazards, as well as those caused by human activity and the means of predicting and controlling them.
+- Helps you understand natural geological hazards, as well as those caused by human activity.

-- Gives you a comprehensive understanding on how life has evolved throughout Earth’s history, and how this is related to the history of climate change, as well as how this is affected by human activity today
+- Gives you a comprehensive understanding on how life has evolved throughout Earth’s history.

-- Opportunity to learn your subject not just from textbooks but also in the field with a very hands-on approach.
+- Opportunity to learn your subject not just from textbooks but also in the field.

 The Earth’s evolution and sustainable development, uniformitarianism, geological time, the Earth’s surface, the atmosphere and biosphere and more.
-You will take part in at least two fieldwork days and a broad range of practical activities supported by a vast collection of real geological samples, some of which over 2 billion years old, which include both unusual minerals and fossils from all ages starting at 540 million years ago, and which will help prepare you for university courses.
+At least two fieldwork days and a broad range of practical activities supported by a vast collection of real geological samples, some of which over 2 billion years old.

-A practical endorsement certificate is awarded by the tutor following a set of 20 practical activities.
-These practicals, designed and monitored by the exam board, take place both in the lab (11) and during fieldwork (9).
+A practical endorsement certificate is awarded by the tutor following a set of 20 practical activities both in the lab and during fieldwork.

 Geology: A Complete Introduction: Teach Yourself (David A. Rothery)